willguessed/eleventy-template/docs/TEMPLATE-SUMMARY.md

 ## Overview

-This is a **production-ready, content-agnostic Eleventy static site template** extracted from the successful Dyscalculia Hub deployment.
+This is a **production-ready, content-agnostic Eleventy static site template**.
 It provides a complete foundation for building searchable, filterable, content-rich websites.

 ## What's Included